nialldonnellyfh/FH-Training-App-Sencha/README.md

     ant local-ios-sim

 ### iOS Device
 Ensure the app is installed on device and has a Wifi connection on the same network as your development machine.
-In build.xml find the "local-test-ios-device" target and change its host property to the IP Address of your device.
+In build.xml find the "local-test-ios-device" target and change its "host" property to the IP Address of your iOS device.
 To run tests type the following:

     ant local-test-ios-device